-PythonExecutable.add_python_resource(...)
+PythonExecutable.add_in_memory_python_resource(...)

-This method registers a Python resource of various types.
-It accepts a resource argument which can be a PythonSourceModule, PythonBytecodeModule, PythonResourceData, or PythonExtensionModule and registers that resource with this instance.
-This method is a glorified proxy to the appropriate add method.
+This method registers a Python resource of various types for in-memory loading.
+It accepts a resource argument which can be a PythonSourceModule, PythonBytecodeModule, PythonPackageResource, or PythonExtensionModule and registers that resource with this instance.
+This method is a glorified proxy to the appropriate add_in_memory method.